Marlins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in five of their past 10 games and have won two of those contests.
+- The Marlins have played as the favorite in five of their past 10 games and won three of those contests.

-- The Marlins and their opponents have combined to hit the over five times in their last 10 games with a total.
+- When it comes to hitting the over, the Marlins and their opponents are 6-3-1 in their last 10 games with a total.

-- Over their last 10 games, the Marlins are 3-2-0 against the spread.
+- The Marlins have a record of 3-2-0 ATS over their last 10 games.

 Explore More About This Game